WHAT TENANTS NEED TO KNOW ABOUT THE FEDERAL EVICTION MORATORIUM

 - Landlords do not have the legal authority to evict tenants – only courts do.
 A “7-day notice” (“Demand for Possession”, “Notice to Quit”) is not an eviction order.
 Changing locks, turning off utilities, or other acts that prevent you from entering or using your rental property are illegal.
 Only a court officer (bailiff) may remove a tenant and their personal belongings from a rental property.
 A legal eviction requires a court order issued by a judge.

 - Tenants have the right to a court hearing before being evicted, and the power to challenge eviction.
 Pay attention to and respond to any notices you receive from the court and attend any hearings that are scheduled.
 Hearing can take place in person, remotely (online), or by phone.
 Attending court hearings gives tenants the chance to avoid or delay eviction.
 Many eviction cases are won by landlords simply because tenants do not attend their court hearing.

 - You may qualify for free legal aid and/or assistance paying back owed rent.
-A statewide rental assistance fund called the Eviction Diversion Program (EDP) can cover up to 90% of past-due rent for tenants facing eviction.
+Michigan’s COVID Emergency Rental Assistance (CERA) program can cover up 12 months of past-due rent for tenants who have experienced unemployment, income loss, or other financial hardship due directly or indirectly to the pandemic.
 You have the right to seek legal counsel, and having a lawyer can increase your chances of preventing eviction.

 If your landlord threatens to evict you for falling behind on rent payments: